alexzhangs/xsh/README.md

 #### 5.1.3.
 Commit the code and test it

-Push the code to a Git repo, for example Github, on branch `master`, then the library is ready for test.
+Push the code to a Git repo, for example, Github, on branch `master`, then the library is ready for test.

 Load the sample library `xsh-lib-sample` on Github:

-Note: Option `-b master` is neccessary to tell that you are loading the latest untagged version for testing purpose.
+Note: Option `-b master` is necessary to tell that you are loading the latest untagged version for testing purposes.

 ```bash
 xsh load -b master yourusername/xsh-lib-sample